skylinesacademy/AI-102-Course/Module 1 - Getting Started/readme.md

+This is a modified version of a Microsoft Learn module that has been streamlined for the AI-102 training course at `https://www.refactored.pro`

 # Get Started with Azure AI Services

 In this exercise, you'll get started with Azure AI Services by creating an **Azure AI Services** resource in your Azure subscription and using it from a client application.
 The goal of the exercise is not to gain expertise in any particular service, but rather to become familiar with a general pattern for provisioning and working with Azure AI services as a developer.